phoenixxie/cordova-plugin-http/README.md

 Execute a POST request.
 Takes a URL, parameters, and headers.

 #### success
-The success function receives a response object with 2 properties: status and data.
+The success function receives a response object with 3 properties: status, headers and data.
 Status is the HTTP response code and data is the response from the server as a string.
 Here's a quick example:

     {
         status: 200,
+		headers: "{ ... }",
         data: "{'id': 12, 'message': 'test'}"
     }